 SPACE CYBER RESILIENCE VIA PRIZES FOR ADVANCED TECHNOLOGY ACHIEVEMENTS

-As our lives become increasingly dependent on technologies that lie deep in space, it is imperative that we do what it takes to secure our universe.
-The United States Air Force and Space Force jointly present Hack-A-Sat, a Capture the Flag style hacking competition designed to inspire the world’s top cybersecurity talent to develop the skills necessary to help reduce vulnerabilities and build more secure space systems.
+As our lives become increasingly dependent on technologies that lie in space, it is imperative that we do what it takes to secure our universe.
+The Department of the Air Force presents Hack-A-Sat, a Capture the Flag style hacking competition designed to inspire the world’s top cybersecurity talent to develop the skills necessary to help reduce vulnerabilities and build more secure space systems.

 Together with our partners we’ve built and hosted the first ever hacking contest that focuses on space technologies.
-Over the two years of Hack-A-Sat, we’ve:
+Over the three years of Hack-A-Sat, we have:

 - Strengthened and expanded our alliances with over 100 DoD, academic, industry, international partners